-We gave you eight best dark roast beans to try.
+We gave you nine best dark roast beans to try.
 However, we recommend starting with our overall favorite, Koa Coffee’s 100% Kona Estate, which is sure to wow you with its flavors of chocolate, nuts, and strawberries.

 No, dark roast coffee is not stronger than light roast, nor is it stronger than medium roasted coffees.
 It is a common misconception that roast level impacts caffeine content.
 If you want to make your coffee stronger, simply use more grounds when you are brewing.

 No, dark roast coffee is not inherently healthier than light roast.
 It is often lower in acid than a light roast, however, so you may feel better drinking it if you have acid sensitivity.